Blosc/blogsite/posts/cumulative_sumprod.rst

 In implementation, we calculate the cumulative sum on a decompressed chunk in order and then carry forward the last element of the cumulative sum (i.e. the sum of the whole chunk) to the next chunk, incrementing the result of the cumulative sum by this carried-over value to give the *global* cumulative sum.
 Thus, we can use Kahan summation between the small(er) values of the local chunk cumulative sum and the large(r) carried-forward running total to try and conserve precision.

 Unfortunately, we still observe discrepancies with respect to the Numpy implementation (which sums element-by-element essentially) of cumulative sum - but this also differs from the results of ``np.sum`` due to the latter's use of pairwise summation!
-Finite arithmetic imposes an insuperable barrier: if you use three different algorithms, one cannot guarantee agreement in every possible case.
+Finite arithmetic imposes an insuperable barrier: three different algorithms cannot guarantee agreement in every possible case.
 Since the Kahan sum approach has a slight overhead, we decided to junk it, as it did not improve precision sufficiently to justify its use.

 Experiments
 -----------